-In an era of ‘shock and awe’ warfare where a deadly cocktail of sophisticated combat aircraft and smart munitions can deliver unprecedented destructive firepower, any debate about military small arms calibres may seem redundant.
-However, recent asymmetric campaigns in Iraq and Afghanistan show that collateral damage seriously impedes efforts to win the hearts and minds of the local population, something that has proved essential to the achievement of wider military and political goals.
-This not only mitigates against the indiscriminate use of area weapons, but reasserts the importance of the humble infantry soldier equipped with small arms capable of neutralising enemy threats with surgical precision.
+In an era of ‘shock and awe warfare where a deadly cocktail of sophisticated combat aircraft and smart munitions can deliver unprecedented destructive firepower, any debate about military small arms calibres may seem redundant.
+However, recent asymmetric campaigns in Iraq and Afghanistan show that collateral damage seriously impedes efforts to win the hearts and minds of the local population, something that has proved essential to the achievement of a wider military and political goals.
+This not only mitigates against the indiscriminate use of area weapons but reasserts the importance of the humble infantry soldier equipped with small arms capable of neutralising enemy threats with surgical precision.
 The need to select the optimum mix of weapons and ammunition has understandably re-ignited interest in small arms calibres.

 The conflicts in Iraq and Afghanistan also represent the first sustained combat use of the NATO 5.56 mm (SS109 / M855) round selected in 1979.
 Previously, this calibre had only seen service in Vietnam where most engagements took place at short ranges and seldom beyond 200 metres.
-This calibre was controversial choice at the time and despite a series of upgrades remains so today.
+This calibre was a controversial choice at the time and despite a series of upgrades remains so today.

 The thinking behind 5.56 mm ammunition is simple and compelling: the more rounds a soldier has, the greater his chance of hitting a target.
 With this in mind, the USA developed a round that would be smaller and lighter than the existing NATO 7.62 mm cartridge.
-The new calibre utilised a very small bullet (4 grams) fired at very high velocity (940 meters per second).
+The new calibre utilised a very small bullet (4 grams) fired at a very high velocity (940 meters per second).
 To compensate for low mass, lethality was dependent on the cavitation effect of the bullet, i.e. the size of the hole created as it passes through a target.
 The original 5.56 mm round, the US M193, was designed to become unstable upon impact.
 This meant that it would tumble after hitting a target to create a much larger wound track and thus inflicting increased damage.
-It was a highly innovative concept which allowed soldiers to carry significantly more rounds for a given weight of ammunition.
+It was a highly innovative concept that allowed soldiers to carry significantly more rounds for a given weight of ammunition.

 When NATO adopted 5.56 mm, reservations about performance were overcome by redesigning the bullet to offer better penetration against armoured plate.
 This was achieved through greater stabilisation and the addition of a steel core.
 NATO testing showed that the new SS109/ M855 round could defeat a steel helmet at 500 metres.